 I thank the right hon.
 Gentleman.
 That was characteristically generous and gracious of him.
 At the risk of inflicting some damage upon his otherwise flourishing political career, I have on more than one occasion paid public tribute to the quality of the right hon.
 Gentleman.
 One of the reasons why he does not complain about urgent questions being granted, to which he has at short notice to answer, is that he is quick enough, bright enough, sharp enough, fair-minded enough, articulate enough and dextrous enough to be able to cope with whatever is thrown at him.
 I do not want this to become a mutual admiration society, because I am not sure whether it would be more damaging to him or me, but I thank him for what he said, for the way in which he said it and for the spirit that his remarks embody.

-On a point of order, Mr Speaker.
+Further to that point of order, Mr Speaker.
 I would not seek for a minute to challenge your decision, not least because you would rule me out of order, but I have to say that I regret it and respect it.
 I say that for this reason.
 When the history books come to be written, you will be described as one of the great reforming Speakers of the House of Commons.
 You have indeed been the Back Benchers’ friend and supporter, but in every decision you have made, you have put one consideration above everything else: your wish to enable the House of Commons to discuss matters and to express a view.

 There have been occasions when some in the House have taken umbrage at decisions that you have reached, but you have stood by your beliefs and principles, and many Members of this House are eternally grateful to you for having stood up for our rights, enabling us to debate and then to vote on something.
 The fact that the Speaker decides that something should be debated is not the Speaker saying that the House should agree it; it is the Speaker saying that we should be able to cast our vote.
 That is why we will regard you in that light for many, many years to come.
 Thank you very much indeed.